-Section 6: Capital Improvements Committee: There shall be a Capital Improvements Committee consisting of one member appointed by and from the Planning Board, and four additional members to be appointed by the Moderator, with powers and duties to include (a) to conduct an annual review of the capital improvements program of the Town as well as proposals for the construction of municipal buildings and acquisition of property, (b) to make recommendations to the Town Meeting regarding the above, and (c) to prepare an annual report.
+Section 6: Capital Improvements Committee: There shall be a Capital Improvements Committee consisting of five members to be appointed by the Moderator, with powers and duties to include (a) to conduct an annual review of the capital improvements program of the Town as well as proposals for the construction of municipal buildings and acquisition of property, (b) to make recommendations to the Town Meeting regarding the above, and (c) to prepare an annual report.
+The terms of the existing members of the Capital Improvements Committee shall terminate on June 30, 2023 and the Moderator shall appoint five individuals to fill those positions for staggered terms beginning on July 1, 2023 as follows: two members for initial three year terms, two members for initial two year terms, and one member for an initial on year term; with all subsequent terms to be three years in length.
+(Amended STM 10-13-2022)